yazz/VisualJS/README.md

 http://0.0.0.0:3000
 ```

-Upload a sample Pilot microservice that we will upload.
+Upload a sample Pilot micro-service that we will upload.

 > &gt; cat a.js